Witivio/Documentation/src/solutions/gpt-pro/fundamentals/dashboard.md

 This section provides a ranked list of the most frequent inquiries made by users, with a count next to each for easy tracking of common concerns and topics.

 ### Most asked question categories
-The pie chart offers a colorful breakdown of user queries, enabling prioritization and trend-spotting in customer concerns.
+The pie chart offers a colorful breakdown of user queries, enabling prioritization and trend-spotting in employee's concerns.

 ## Navigating the Dashboard